SuyashD2002/delivery-robot-gazebo/README.md

 # Office Delivery Bot — ROS 2 SLAM Simulation

-An autonomous indoor delivery robot simulated in **Gazebo Classic** with **ROS 2 Humble**, performing 2D SLAM mapping of a cubicle office environment using **slam_toolbox**.
+An autonomous indoor delivery robot simulated in **Gazebo Classic** with **ROS 2 Humble**, performing 2D SLAM mapping of a cubicle office environment using **slam_toolbox** with IMU-fused odometry via **robot_localization** EKF.

-The robot is a four-wheel-drive (4WD) differential platform equipped with a 2D LiDAR and a camera, mapping an office world built from furniture models (desks, cubicle partitions, chairs, etc.).
+The robot is a four-wheel-drive (4WD) skid-steer platform equipped with a 2D LiDAR, RGB camera, and IMU, mapping a custom office world with solid cubicle partitions, desks, and meeting rooms.

 ---